koendv/canfilter/README.md

 - Single CAN IDs treated as host routes (/32 equivalent)
 - CAN ID ranges decomposed into optimal CIDR blocks
 - CIDR aggregation produces minimal filter count
+- Subset elimition removes nested networks (any filter completely covered by a broader filter)
 - CIDR output is divided into host routes and networks.
     - Host routes with a netmask of all 1's correspond to CAN bus filter lists.
     - Networks correspond to CAN bus filter masks